Automatic Learning oF ProcedurAl Language From NAtural Language InStructions for Intelligent Assistance

 @inproceedings{gebeşçe2024quantifying,title={Quantifying Divergence for Human-AI Collaboration and Cognitive Trust},author={Gebeşçe, Ali and Kural, Müge and Chubakov, Tilek and Şahin, Gözde Gül},year={2025},isbn={9798400713958},url={https://doi.org/10.1145/3706599.3720105},doi={10.1145/3706599.3720105},publisher={Association for Computing Machinery},month=apr,address={New York, NY, USA},projects={ALfaLFas}}

 Recent advances in large language models have demonstrated promising capabilities in following simple instructions through instruction tuning.
 However, real-world tasks often involve complex, multi-step instructions that remain challenging for current NLP systems.
-Despite growing interest in this area, there lacks a comprehensive survey that systematically analyzes the landscape of complex instruction understanding and processing.
+Robust understanding of such instructions is essential for deploying LLMs as general-purpose agents that can be programmed in natural language to perform complex, real-world tasks across domains like robotics, business automation, and interactive systems.
+Despite growing interest in this area, there is a lack of a comprehensive survey that systematically analyzes the landscape of complex instruction understanding and processing.
 Through a systematic review of the literature, we analyze available resources, representation schemes, and downstream tasks related to instructional text.
-Our study examines 177 papers, identifying trends, challenges, and opportunities in this emerging field.
+Our study examines 181 papers, identifying trends, challenges, and opportunities in this emerging field.
 We provide AI/NLP researchers with essential background knowledge and a unified view of various approaches to complex instruction understanding, bridging gaps between different research directions and highlighting future research opportunities.

 Multilingual language models often perform unevenly across different languages due to limited generalization capabilities for some languages.
 This issue is significant because of the growing interest in making universal language models that work well for all languages.
 Instruction tuning with multilingual instruction-response pairs has been used to improve model performance across various languages.
 However, this approach is challenged by high computational costs, a lack of quality tuning data for all languages, and the "curse of multilinguality" – the performance drop per language after adding many languages.
 Recent studies have found that working with datasets with few languages and a smaller number of instances can be beneficial.
 Yet, there exists no systematic investigation into how choosing different languages affects multilingual instruction tuning.
 Our study proposes a method to select languages for instruction tuning in a linguistically informed way, aiming to boost model performance across languages and tasks.
 We use a simple algorithm to choose diverse languages and test their effectiveness on various benchmarks and open-ended questions.
 Our results show that this careful selection generally leads to better outcomes than choosing languages at random.
 We suggest a new and simple way of enhancing multilingual models by selecting diverse languages based on linguistic features that could help develop better multilingual systems and guide dataset creation efforts.